JoGorska/Keto-diet/README.md

 ## Thanks to
 1. Cover design used for index.html
 Downloaded from Bootstrap examples.
 Authors Mark Otto, Jacob Thornton, and Bootstrap contributors.
+2. Webinar ??? for javascript
+3. Webinar for git hub
+4. Brian and David for advice during hackaton on branches and pull requests
+3. Mentor

+## Joanna - remember to find all ??? signs in all files (readme as well)